jefferysloanjr/learning-journal-301/lj1.md

-##### Learning Journal 8
+##### Learning Journal 9
 ###### **Jeffery Sloan**

-It has been a difficult few days but yesterday while in lecture, doing some debugging definitely clarified some difficulties I was struggling with.
-I like that we do that and i hope we continue to.
-Some of the thing we learn just doesn't stick with me.
-I am learning but I feel as a slower pace than others.
-I like having the partner project like this.
-It has helped to get a handle on some of the things i have missed.
+This has been a very eye opening experience.
+I had a lot of fun but after todays entrance exam for 401 I think it will be best for me to retake 301.
+I am not ready to move on to the next course.
+I still have a lot to learn.
+Taking it a second time is what will be best for me.